2024 Taipei 101 Run Up Sign-Up To Start

-(MENAFN- Media OutReach Newswire) TAIPEI, TAIWAN - Media OutReach Newswire – 21 March 2024 – A ceremony to mark the start of sign-up for the 2024 TAIPEI 101 Run Up Towerrunning World Championships was held on March 14, 2024.
+data-text="2024 Taipei 101 Run Up Sign-up to Start" data-link=" Taipei 101 Run Up Sign-up to Start" class="whatsapp">Shar TAIPEI, TAIWAN - Media OutReach Newswire 21 March 2024 A ceremony to mark the start of sign-up for the 2024 TAIPEI 101 Run Up Towerrunning World Championships was held on March 14, 2024.
 This event officially announced the holding of this international vertical marathon race yet again this year; online registration began at 12 noon on March 15, and the race will be held on May 4.

 Sign-up launch ceremony (from left): Runner Chao Jui-chuan, Taipei 101 President Lillian Chu, Minister Without Portfolio Chang Jing-sen, Taipei 101 Chairman Chang Hsueh-shun, Investment Media Chairman Hsieh Chin-ho, CTCB SVP Lin Hui-chun